kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 }

 type CreateOperationResult struct {
-  // Object is the Object to be create.
+  // Operation is the operation that was done.
-  Object runtime.Object
+  Operation CreateOperation
 }

 type PatchOperationResult struct {
-  TypeMeta   metav1.TypeMeta
-  ObjectMeta metav1.ObjectMeta
-​​  // Patch is the patch for target.
+  // Operation is the operation that was done.
-  Patch string
+  Operation PatchOperation
   // Result is the resource after patch.
-  Object runtime.Object
+  Result runtime.Object
 }

 type DeleteOperationResult struct {
-  TypeMeta   metav1.TypeMeta
-  ObjectMeta metav1.ObjectMeta
+  // Operation is the operation that was done.
+  Operation DeleteOperation
 }

 type DoneOperationResult struct {
-  Done bool
+  // Operation is the operation that was done.
+  Operation DoneOperation
 }

 // PodResult has the results related to the specific Pod.